Charlotte’s brewery scene is a force to be reckoned with.

 You should drink a pint of: Escape Plan — an American IPA (6.6%).
+Full beer list

-Even if you haven’t ventured into the taproom of South End’s first breweries, Triple C is home to beers you likely know, including Baby Maker, Golden Boy and Light Rail Pale Ale.
+Even if you haven’t ventured into the taproom of one South End’s first breweries, Triple C is home to beers you likely know, including Baby Maker, Golden Boy and Light Rail Pale Ale.

-Having just wrapped up a renovation worth half a million dollars, the brewery is now home to a new rooftop bar with a skyline view, a remodeled taproom and permanent pizza food truck in partnership with Seoul Food Meat Co. and a menu that complements your Feather Light perfectly.
+Unknown is now home to a new rooftop bar with a skyline view, a remodeled taproom and permanent pizza food truck in partnership with Seoul Food Meat Co. and a menu that complements your Feather Light perfectly.

 You should drink a pint of: Over the Edge, with a citrusy orange flavor and pine-like aroma (6.4% ABV)

 Wooden Robot will soon have two locations.
 The original spot is in South End and another location is under construction in NoDa.